virgoaugustine/ckanext-userlocation_extension/README.md

 # ckanext-userlocation_extension

-**TODO:** This extension shows a user's location and their ISP address.
+This extension shows a user's location and their ISP address.

 ## Requirements